 Calculate your Disease Risk.
 These tools will help you identify your personal risk of 12 different types of cancer, chronic bronchitis, diabetes, emphysema, heart disease, osteoporosis and stroke.
 Tips for preventing the diseases are personalized to your risk factors.
 Originally developed by the Harvard Center for Cancer Prevention, now offered by the Siteman Cancer Center, at Washington University in St. Louis

-Dial 911 fast.
+Dial 911 fast if you have these symptoms of a heart attack, stroke or cardiac arrest.
 Minutes matter.
+Expert advice provided by the American Heart Association.
 Learn about the 3-hour window for stroke patients needing tPA, and consumer responsibilities to seek prompt care if they want the best outcomes

-Includes references on stroke rehabilitation, treatments such as drug therapy with blood thinners, symptoms of a stroke, recent research studies and tests such as hs-CRP (C-Reactive Protein).
+Stroke information at MedlinePlus is ad-free.
+Includes references on stroke rehabilitation, treatments such as drug therapy with blood thinners, symptoms of a stroke, prevention, recent research studies and tests such as hs-CRP (C-Reactive Protein).